 SEOBook goes above and beyond in providing information solely for bloggers.

 My favorite section is the one on “Why Blogs Are Different Than Static Websites.”

 Experienced internet marketers know the difference, but those who are new to this may be confused.
 Here is an excerpt from the section, showing the targeted yet simplified nature of the guide:

 “SEO for a blog is different than SEO for most other websites, largely because of the social elements baked into blogging technology.
 SEO for blogs is more focused on giving people something to talk about and creating something worthy of attention.”

-7. The Advanced Guide to SEO (Neil Patel) – You won’t be an SEO beginner forever.
-When you are ready for the next step, my advanced SEO guide is a good place to start.
+7. Everything You Need to Know About SEO (Quick Sprout) – You won’t be an SEO beginner forever.
+When you are ready for the next step, this advanced SEO guide is a good place to start.